nar0909/Device_Programmer/README.md

 Please verify the state of the device and use "CONTINUE" for using a built in SERIAL PORT to read/write to the device.

 ### DISCLAIMER:
-This software tool is built on promoting the open source community.
+This software tool is built on promoting the open source community, and this does not by any means replace the full scale IDE tools.
-If you want the source code for commercial purposes, please write to me directly.
 If you have any issues with the tool, please let me know.

 ### CONTRIBUTORS:
 ## Device_Programmer --> Myself (Nar Prathipati (nar0909)).
+## BOSSAC.exe        --> ShumaTech
 ## Serial Software(CONTINUE button in my tool) --> wterm open source vb.net project.